collective/collective.recipe.solrinstance/collective/recipe/solrinstance/README.txt

     ...
     Error: Unique key without matching index: uniqueID

-We need to remove the "solr" part before re-running the the buildout, which is a bit stupid, but oh well:
+If a unique key was specified, it'll also be mandatory to pass it in, i.e. the index needs to be declared to be "required".
+Aside from that, we need to remove the "solr" part before re-running the the buildout, which is a bit stupid, but oh well:

     >>> rmdir(sample_buildout, 'parts', 'solr')
     >>> write(sample_buildout, 'buildout.cfg',